MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-o365-to-o365.md

 Before, during, and after a migration, it is critical to communicate clearly and effectively with your user base.
 We provide timely support and communication materials to your transition team to help you communicate these changes with each stakeholder.

-**Management** — Management needs succinct information about the how’s and why’s of the migration, such as costs, benefits, and expectations.
+**Management** — Management needs succinct info about the how’s and why’s of the migration, such as costs, benefits, and expectations.
 You must paint a clear picture about what a successful migration should look like.
-Granular information is important when running a department.
+Granular info is important when running a department.

 For example, the Sales Manager needs to know how operations will be affected, such as *Can employees still work over the weekend, if needed?*